lavary/laravel-menu/README.md

 ### Link's Href Property

-If you don't want to use the routing feature of `laravel-menu` or you don't want the builder to prefix your URL with anything (Your host address for example), you can explicitly set your link's href property:
+If you don't want to use the routing feature of `laravel-menu` or you don't want the builder to prefix your URL with anything (your host address for example), you can explicitly set your link's href property:

 ```
 <?php